Surfoo/geocaching-php-sdk/docs/files/Api/Json.php.txt

         if(!array_key_exists('LogTypes', $params))
             throw new Exception('LogTypes is missing.');
         if(!is_array($params['LogTypes']))
-            throw new Exception('Username must be an array.');
+            throw new Exception('LogTypes must be an array.');
         if(!array_key_exists('MaxPerPage', $params))
             throw new Exception('MaxPerPage is missing.');